-- a.
-Whenever land disturbing activity is undertaken on a tract, a 100% vegetative ground cover sufficient to restrain erosion must be planted or otherwise provided within thirty (30) working days on that portion of the tract upon which further active construction is not being undertaken.
+- b.
+Slopes left exposed must, within thirty (30) days of completion of any phase of grading, be planted or otherwise provided with a ground cover, devices or structures sufficient to restrain erosion. - 5.
+Ground Cover - Whenever land disturbing activity is undertaken on a a. tract, a 100% vegetative ground cover sufficient to restrain erosion must be planted or otherwise provided within thirty (30) working days on that the tract upon which further active portion of construction is not being undertaken.
 Periodic or intermittent land disturbing activity does not preclude the intent of this section.
 Activity must be of a weekly nature. - b.
-On angled or graded slopes constant efforts must be undertaken to restrain erosion during and after excavation.
+On angled or graded slopes constant efforts must be undertaken to restrain erosion during and after excavation. - 6.
+Drainage/Runoff - a.

-6. Drainage/Runoff

-- a.
 No land disturbing activity shall be permitted in proximity to any watercourse or drainage way unless: - i.
 A buffer zone is provided along the margin of the watercourse of sufficient width to confine siltation of sediment deposits. - ii.
 A sufficient drainage and/or a runoff plan has been submitted to the Building Official and approval received.
 This approval is contingent on the plans intent on preserving the character of the land, and preserving the drainage course. - b.
-Any land disturbing activity shall be so conducted to eliminate unnecessary runoff and/or drainage into adjacent properties or public rights-of-way. - 11-415.
+Any land disturbing activity shall be so conducted to eliminate unnecessary runoff and/or drainage into adjacent properties or public rights-of-way.

+11-415.
 Standards for Buffer Zones.
 The following standards shall apply to all commercial properties adjacent to residential districts.
 A buffer zone shall be provided on all commercial properties which are adjacent to residential districts.
-Such buffer zones shall conform to the following specifications: - 1. $\underline{\mathit{Width}}$. the designated area shall not be less than fifteen (15) feet for commercial properties. - 2.
+Such buffer zones shall conform to the following specifications:

+- 1. \underline{Width} . the designated area shall not be less than fifteen (15) feet for commercial properties. - 2.
 Length.
 The buffer area shall extend the length of the adjacent residential lot lines. - 3.
 Design.
-A suitable design plan, incorporating either berms, vegetation or a combination shall be provided to adequately screen the adjacent property. - 4.
-Location.
+A suitable design plan, incorporating either berms, vegetation or a combination shall be provided to adequately screen the adjacent property.

+- 4. Location.
 The buffer zone shall be located along the property line(s) adjacent to residential districts. - 5.
 Restriction of Use.
-No structure, storage or similar activities shall be permitted within the buffer area. - 11-416.
+No structure, storage or similar activities shall be permitted within the buffer area.

+11-416.
 Site Plan Review.
-All persons, business, or organizations, including communication towers, applying for a building permit must first submit two (2) copies of a site plan prepared by a registered architect or engineer for all commercial and multi-family developments and for nonconforming lots in any district.
-A permit will not be issued unless a plan is submitted and approval from the Pittman Center Planning Commission and approval from the Pittman Center Planning Commission is given to the Building Official to issue the permit.
-(Amended by Ordinance $164,\ 7/20/2000$)
+All persons, business, or organizations, including communication towers, applying for a a building permit must first submit two (2) copies of a site plan prepared by a registered architect or engineer for all commercial and multi-family developments and for nonconforming lots in any district.
+A permit will not be issued unless a plan is submitted and approval from the Pittman Center Planning Commission and approval from the Pittman Center Planning commission is given to the Building Official to issue the permit.
+(Amended by Ordinance 164, 7/20/2000)